Wells England - Perfect Weekend - Blog post cover

 Parking: You’ll find many car parks in Wells.
 Access to the Wells Cathedral and historic areas is a short walk from many pay-and-display car parks.

-Tour: Various private tours can take tourists from Bath on a day trip to Wells
+Tour: Various private tours take tourists from Bath on a day trip to Wells

 Bus: Several bus services provide access to Wells.
 Connections can be made in Bristol, Bath, Glastonbury, Weston-Super-Mare, and Shepton Mallet.
-Plan your bus journey here.
+Check options with Omio below:

-Train: There are no direct train services into Wells
+Train: There are no direct train services to Wells

 Frequently Asked Questions – FAQ